* updated from 2011

 I often use fresh herbs because they add another dimension to the dressing, but dried are nice too.

 I use soaked cashews or other nuts, silken tofu, miso paste, tahini, mustard, avocados, vegan yogurt, or vegan sour cream to make a creamy dressing.

 So you would use one of these in addition to the 5 tastes profile to make a creamy dressing.
 Flax meal is a great way to thicken up a dressing if you’ve too much liquid and adds some nice omegas too.

 Sometimes a little water is needed to make the dressing the consistency you prefer.

-This salad doesn’t look very pretty but it was delicious.
-This was one of the most tasty salad dressings I’ve ever made.
+This salad was one of the yummiest I’ve created in a long time.
 Fresh tarragon has a lovely flavor that is hard to describe; bright a little bit sweet and minty almost.
-Try it in soups too!

 Succotash Salad with Tarragon Dijon Dressing